ExpressLRS/Docs/docs/quick-start/receivers/foxeer2400.md

             ![Web UI Banner]
             </figure>

-            - If your Receiver is still on an earlier firmware version, then there's no Update Tab and instead you will need to scroll down to find the Firmware Update section.
+            - If your Receiver is still on an earlier firmware version, then there's no Update Tab, and instead, you will need to scroll down to find the Firmware Update section.

             <figure markdown>
             ![Old File Upload]
             </figure>

-        11. Drag-and-drop the Firmware file from the Temp folder into the File Upload field.
+        11. Drag and drop the Firmware file from the Temp folder into the File Upload field.
-            - You can also use the Browse or Choose File button and browse for the file yourself, specially if you've copied/moved it somewhere else on an earlier step.
+            - You can also use the Browse or Choose File button and browse for the file yourself, especially if you've copied/moved it somewhere else on an earlier step.
         12. Click the ++"Update"++ button to start the Updating procedure.
         13. Wait for the firmware file to get uploaded and flashed into your device.
-It would only take a minute or two and you will see the Success Popup Message.
+It only takes a minute or two, and you will see the Success Popup Message.

             <figure markdown>
             ![Success WiFi]
             </figure>

-        14. The LED on the Receiver should return to Slow Blinking LED after a few seconds.
+        14. The LED on the Receiver should return to Slow Blinking LED pattern after a few seconds.

             <figure markdonw>
             ![LEDSEQ_DISCONNECTED](https://cdn.discordapp.com/attachments/738450139693449258/921065812985520268/LEDSEQ_DISCONNECTED_50_50.gif)